 Fun at the Gallipoli Strollers entertainment is always hilarious, but last night at Grafton there was an unrehearsed item that caused no end of fun.
 Each night the company for one item groups itself on and round a table on the stage.
 During this item Pte.
 Hector Gray puts in sideplay, during which he bites Pte.
 Harley Cohen’s ear.
 Harley had on one or two occasions received a nasty nip, so he decided to stop it, and for that purpose covered his ear with bitter aloes.
 When Gray gave his usual bite, consternation spread over his face and he immediately commenced spitting, while the members of the company and those of the audience who had been let into the joke fairly bubbled over with mirth.
 It is safe to assume that ear-chewing will be cut out by Pte.
 Gray.

-Harley Cohen’s contribution to the war effort was very impressive.
+Harley Cohen’s contribution to the war effort was very impressive, and in so many ways.
 He died in 1971.